MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 2. In the **Dynamics 365** page, select the **Settings** button, and then select **Advanced Settings**.

     ![Dynamics 365 Advanced Settings)](media/roles-advanced-settings.PNG "Dynamics 365 Advanced Settings")

+    > [!IMPORTANT]
+    > You can access Guides data through the Guides Hub (Preview) tile in the above screen, but we recommend that you not make any changes in the Guides Hub.
+Any changes you make can have unintended consequences for the Guides apps.

 3. In the **Dynamics 365 Settings>Administration** page, under **System**, select **Security**.